Pixelvision-VIP/VIPCUP2023_OLIVES_with_Imagenet/README.md

 Fill this out with the appropriate file path fields for the training and test data to train a model and produce a numpy that can act as a valid submission once the file paths are appended and saved as a csv.

+## Baseline Results

+With this repository, a ResNet-50 model, and 100 epochs of training, we achieved a macro-averaged F1-Score of .6256.

 ### Acknowledgements

 This work was done in collaboration with the [Retina Consultants of Texas](https://www.retinaconsultantstexas.com/).